CarteraMesh/fireblocks-sdk-rs/docs/VaultsApi.md

 ## get_max_spendable_amount

-> models::GetMaxSpendableAmountResponse get_max_spendable_amount(vault_account_id, asset_id, manual_signging)
+> models::GetMaxSpendableAmountResponse get_max_spendable_amount(vault_account_id, asset_id, manual_signing)
-Get the max spendable amount in a transaction.
+Get max spendable amount in a transaction

-Get the maximum amount of a particular asset that can be spent in a single transaction from a specified vault account (UTXO assets only). </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.
+**UTXO assets only.**  Retrieve the maximum amount of the specified asset that can be spent in a single transaction from the specified vault account.  **Endpoint Permissions:** Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.

 ### Parameters